9 Intro to Linux Administration

 .

-You’ve already seen a couple of hidden files in this book – your GitHub Action was configured in the .github
+You’ve already seen a couple of hidden files in this book – like the .github

 , .Rprofile